mittalryan01/Book-Recommendation-System/README.md

 # 📚 Book Recommendation System

 A content-based book recommendation system that suggests similar books based on user selection.
-The application is built using Streamlit and leverages precomputed similarity scores for fast and efficient recommendations.
+The application is built using Streamlit and uses precomputed similarity scores for fast and efficient recommendations.

 ## Features

 * Book-to-book recommendations
 * Interactive web interface using Streamlit
 * Fast recommendations using similarity matrices
-* Simple and user-friendly design

 ## Tech Stack